 It is a grave mistake to think of the messages passed through a system as anything other than a key manifestation of an API contract.
 Protocol Buffers and Thrift allow you to evolve these message contracts without breaking existing systems by, for example, using collections and adding/removing attributes to messages.
-In short there’s a lot of value to harvest from the IDL tools and serialization engines of RPC systems when messaging.
+In short, there’s a lot of value to harvest from the IDL tools and serialization engines of RPC systems when messaging.

-While IDL provides machine readable documentation for RPC and messaging contracts, the need to document RESTful service contracts is also critical, particularly given their external facing nature.
+While IDL provides machine-readable documentation for RPC and messaging contracts, the need to document RESTful service contracts is also critical, particularly given their external facing nature.
 RESTful API definition requires an ROA aligned solution, like the Swagger based OpenAPI Initiative (OAI).

 Edge services may need to expose RESTful interfaces while consuming RPC interfaces.
-Fortunately there are tools that make these transitions easier.
-For example, Apache Thrift, can serialize any IDL defined entity to/from JSON, making these types easy to exchange with the world of the Web.
+Fortunately, there are tools that make these transitions easier.
+For example, Apache Thrift can serialize any IDL defined entity to/from JSON, making these types easy to exchange with the world of the Web.

 So while the CRCP is conceptually fairly high level and not suitable for all applications, it does occur with curious frequency in large scale distributed systems.
-Even if all of the pieces are not a fit for your use case, understanding the CRCP elements and their motivations may bring some value when thinking about the right communications patterns and tools for you next cloud-native endeavor.
+Even if all of the pieces are not a fit for your use case, understanding the CRCP elements and their motivations may bring some value when thinking about the right communications patterns and tools for your next cloud-native endeavor.